 Please note that as of April 2018, we are no longer able to accept credit cards for payment.
-Please provide a UT account number at check out.
+Please provide a UT account number and contact Nicole Elmer to process payment.

 Please make sure either the height or width of your poster is 36" or 42", so as to fit the paper rolls.
 The other dimension can be to your choosing, but no more than 60".